 Hard Taco Shells:

 Fill a small frying pan with oil to the depth of about 1/2 inch.
 Heat to about 350 degrees.
-Gently place tortilla in oil and using a spatula and tongs, immediately lift one side up and hold at an angle with the tongs while gently holding the side of the tortilla that is still in the oil down with the spatula.
+Gently place tortilla in oil and leave it for about 10 to 15 seconds.
+Using a spatula and tongs, lift one side up and hold at an angle with the tongs while gently holding the side of the tortilla that is still in the oil down with the spatula.

-Cook until the tortilla begins to crisp and lightly brown, 30 second to 1 minute.
+Cook until the tortilla begins to crisp and lightly brown, 30 seconds to 1 minute.
 Carefully turn and repeat.
-Drain as much oil off as possible and move the shell to a paper bag.
-Best results are had if the shell is held in the “open” position to slightly cool before setting down.
+Drain as much oil as possible off the taco and move the shell to a paper bag lined sheet tray.
+Best results are achieved when the shell is held in the “open” position to slightly cool before setting it down.

-Did you know a potato masher makes short work of breaking down hamburger?
-And that scoops help perfectly portion?
+Did you know a potato masher makes short work of ground meats?
+And those scoops help perfectly portion?